minidawie/monster-rating/README.md

 Lmfao, no one else is gonna see this but us.
 But hey if you're reading this, and your name isn't David Koh or William Chung,.......idk go get a job or somethin.
 Dafuq you doin over here.

+Also, at the moment we don't have textures for the can, as that's still a work in progress.
+We promise in the future that the can will change when the flavors change.